Summary

 User Value

-User's are met with a unprecedented value unlike in any sign up flow.
+User's are met with a unprecedented value during onboarding.

 An incentive to continue through onboarding and further take advantage this feature.